 Ear infections are one of the most common problems seen in the summer.
 Dogs that swim in the ocean or the pool accumulate a lot of water in their ears which predisposes them to ear infections.
 Always dry your dog’s ears with cotton after swimming or after a bath.
 If your dog is scratching his ears or shaking his head, he may have an infection.
 Redness or an unpleasant odor may also be present.
 In these cases, consult your veterinarian immediately.

-Safety Tips When Taking Your Dog Camping, or HikingBringing your dog along to the great outdoors can be a wonderful experience for both you and your dog.
+Bringing your dog along to the great outdoors can be a wonderful experience for both you and your dog.
 However, it’s important to plan accordingly when taking your dog camping.
 Even ordinary campground setups like campfires, grills, and candles present risks often overlooked.
 Likewise, the outdoors increases exposure to plants, weeds, fleas, and dust mites that may cause allergic reactions in some dogs.

-Signs of Lyme disease and other tick borne diseases include fever, lameness, lethargy, loss of appetite, weakness, bruising or hemorrhages on skin, weight loss, abnormal bleeding (nosebleeds, bleeding under skin that resemble spots or patches of bruising) enlarged lymph nodes, pain and stiffness, coughing, discharge from the eyes and/or nose, vomiting and diarrhea inflammation or bleeding in the eye, neurological symptoms including incoordination, depression or paralysis.
+Signs of Lyme disease and other tick-borne diseases include fever, lameness, lethargy, loss of appetite, weakness, bruising or hemorrhages on the skin, weight loss, abnormal bleeding (nosebleeds, bleeding under the skin that resembles spots or patches of bruising) enlarged lymph nodes, pain and stiffness, coughing, discharge from the eyes and/or nose, vomiting and diarrhea inflammation or bleeding in the eye, neurological symptoms including incoordination, depression or paralysis.
 If you notice any of these symptoms after a camping trip, seek immediate medical treatment.

 Bee Stings are common during the summertime.
-Severe swelling of the face especially around the eyes, nose and lips is seen.
+Severe swelling of the face especially around the eyes, nose, and lips is seen.
 A very severe allergic reaction may occur and can lead to difficulty breathing, which could turn into a life-threatening emergency.
 Bring Benadryl in case of emergencies and contact your Vet if you see any swelling, as your dog may need other medication besides Benadryl.
 Make sure that the Benadryl you use contains the antihistamine diphenhydramine as the ONLY active ingredient.
 Do not use Benadryl cold or sinus medications.

 Dogs are usually not affected by Poison Ivy but can transfer the toxin from the plant to you from their hair coat.
 If you know that your dog has been in contact with poison ivy, bathe him with a gentle shampoo.

 Please keep your dog away from the campfire and don’t let them sit in the direction the smoke is blowing.
 Make sure they don’t pick up a burning piece of wood to play with.
-If they do, immediately check for burns on their feet, legs and mouth.
+If they do, immediately check for burns on their feet, legs, and mouth.
 If you find a severe burn, consult your veterinarian immediately.

 Dogs may jump onto surfaces containing decorative candles or citronella candles, risking catching on fire, or burning themselves from the flame, or from hot wax that spilled onto their skin.
 Always keep an eye on your dog’s whereabouts.

 Thousands of dogs go missing every summer.
 If you haven’t already done so, and you’re planning a lot of outdoor activities this summer, you may want to seriously consider putting a microchip on your dog.
-Microchips have proven to significantly increase chances of finding and recovering a missing dog.
+Microchips have proven to significantly increase the chances of finding and recovering a missing dog.
 Consult your vet for the best options.